Fodor's Expert Review Blind Slough Recreation Area

 This recreation area includes a number of sites scattered along the Mitkof Highway from 15 to 20 miles south of Petersburg.
 Blind River Rapids Trail is a wheelchair-accessible 1-mile boardwalk that leads to a three-sided shelter overlooking the river—one of Southeast's most popular fishing spots—before looping back through the muskeg.
 Not far away is a bird-viewing area where several dozen trumpeter swans spend the winter.
 In summer you're likely to see many ducks and other waterfowl.
-At Mile 18 the state-run Crystal Lake Hatchery releases thousands of king and coho salmon each year.
+At Mile 18 the state-run hatchery releases thousands of king and coho salmon each year.
 The kings return in June and July, the coho in August and September.
 Nearby is a popular picnic area.
 Four miles south of the hatchery is a Forest Service campground.